teial-personal-projects/scholarship-hub/docs/SECURITY_IMPLEMENTATION_PLAN.md

 - [ ] All validation schemas implemented
 - [ ] All routes have validation middleware
+- [ ] JWT security measures implemented (token refresh, logout, claims validation)
-- [ ] CSRF protection enabled for all state-changing endpoints
+- [ ] Security headers configured (Helmet with CSP)
 - [ ] Rate limiting configured for all endpoint types
 - [ ] All tests passing
 - [ ] Security scan completed (no critical issues)